Pork Tenderloin with Peach Honey Mustard Recipe

 - 2. In a large resealable plastic bag, combine the brown sugar, salt, pepper and cayenne.
 Add the pork and shake to coat.

 - 3. Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
 Prepare grill for indirect heat using a drip pan.
-Place pork over drip pan and grill, covered, over indirect medium-hot heat for 20-25 minutes or until a meat thermometer reads 160°.
+Place pork over drip pan and grill, covered, over indirect medium-hot heat for 20-25 minutes or until a thermometer reads 160°.
 Let stand for 5 minutes before slicing.
 Serve with peach sauce.
 Yield: 2 servings.

 Reviews for Pork Tenderloin with Peach Honey Mustard